Bindudham

-Bindudham, also known as Binduwasni Mandir, is a Hindu Temple, is located at Barharwa in Sahibganj District of Indian state Jharkhand and dedicated to the Maha Durga (Kali), Maha Lakshmi and Maha Saraswati (Tridevi) in the form of Shaktipeeth.
+Bindudham, also known as Binduwasni Mandir, is a Hindu Temple, is located at Barharwa in Sahibganj District of Indian state Jharkhand and dedicated to the Maha Durga (Kali), Maha Lakshmi and Maha Saraswati (Tridevi) in the form of Shakta pitha.
 Binduwasni Mandir is at the top of the "Binduwasni hill".
 The main temple has a statue of the Hindu god Surya (Sun).
 He is seated in a Seven horsed Rath (an old Indian royal horse cart).
 In another part of Binduwasni hill, a large 35-foot statue of Hanuman stands, where people can see his sacred foot prints.
-A Rama temple is under construction now in the same site.

 Location

 Barharwa Junction railway station is only two kilometers away from Bindudham.
 This temple is situated at the top of Binduwasni hill, Barharwa.
 Binduwasni hill belongs to Rajmahal hills formed at the time of Jurassic Period.

 History

 Bindudham temple is an ancient temple, but with the elapse of time, it became unpopular.
 Swami Hariharanand Giri, popularly known as Pahari Baba, realised this ancient temple's importance.
 It is thanks to the work and direction of Pahari Baba that Bindudham, Barharwa (Hindi: बिन्दुधाम, बरहरवा) has again gained its great prosperity and heritage.
 Binduwasni Temple (the temple of Tridevi) is related to the story of Goddess Sati.

-Three sacred blood drops of Sati are placed in the form of Shakti Peeth; this is why people call Sati Maa Binduwasni and the place Bindudham (Sanskrit / Hindi :बिन्दुधाम), i.e. a place of Adi Parashakti (Divine Mother) in the form of a Bindu (point).
+Three sacred blood drops of Sati are placed in the form of Shakta pitha; this is why people call Sati Maa Binduwasni and the place Bindudham (Sanskrit / Hindi :बिन्दुधाम), i.e. a place of Adi Parashakti (Divine Mother) in the form of a Bindu (point).
 In metaphysical terms, Bindu is considered the point where creation begins and the many become the unity.
 It is also described as "the sacred symbol of the cosmos in its unmanifested state".